plkmokjn/A-Comparative-Analysis-of-Object-Detection-Models-for-Plant-Leaf-Counting-under-Overlapping-Foliage/README.md

 * Google Colab

 ### Dependencies
-In order to run the scripts, the following pakcages must be installed in your Colab environment.
+In order to run the script, the following pakcages must be installed in your Colab environment.
 ```
 !pip install --upgrade git+https://github.com/sunsmarterjie/yolov12.git
 !pip install -q supervision flash-attn